jtpio/jtpio.github.io/_posts/2015-08-09-puzzle-pawns-chessboard-square.md

 $$ p_{square} = \frac{2}{(8^2-3)(8^2-2)} = \frac{1}{1891} \approx{0.0005288} \approx{0.053}\%   $$

 ### Verifying with a program
-Now that we have a formula valid for the general case, it would be interesting to experimentally verify its validity with the program.
+Now that we have a formula valid for the general case, it would be interesting to experimentally verify its validity with a program.

 1. Define the parameters n and m (8 and 8 for example)
 2. Put 4 pawns randomly on the board.
-The 4 pawns have to be place at different positions.
+The 4 pawns have to be placed at different positions.
 3. Determine whether the pawns form a square or not.
 If yes, count that round as successful.
 4. Repeat from step 2, a lot of times.
 5. The probability is obtained by dividing the number of successful attempts (forming a square) by the number of total iterations.